andmoredev/andmoredev/content/blog/lambda_durable_functions.md

 ### Durable Operations

 Now I want to go through the different durable operations in detail and show them in a working example.
-If you want to follow along, I have everything defined and deployable at this GitHub location.
+If you want to follow along, I have everything defined and deployable in [this GitHub location](https://github.com/andmoredev/durable-functions/blob/main/workflows/durable-function-example/index.mjs).

 #### Step

 At its most basic level, we have the step.
 This will create a checkpoint after it’s run, and you can define any logic you want within the step.
 I recommend splitting the actual business logic outside of the workflow definition to keep it clean and readable.
-This makes it easy to follow when there are issues with your workflow, and you can easily find the step that broke.
+This makes it easy to follow when there are issues with your workflow, and you can find the step that broke.

 ```javascript
   // Step 1: Initial step operation - process input data